 Qatar World Cup 2022: Here are 10 of the best matches to watch in the group stage

+World Cup Qatar 2022: The 10 best matches to watch in the group stage - including Germany vs Spain

 It hasn’t come without strong criticism, however, after a four year wait the Qatar 2022 World Cup finally arrives this Sunday to offer fans a winter feast of football.